-Concern as two gas leaks discovered in Russian pipeline to Europe
+Explosions detected close to Russian gas pipeline after leaks caused by ‘sabotage’

-Nord Stream AG said three offshore lines of the gas pipeline have sustained “unprecedented” damage
+“There is no doubt that these were explosions,” Bjorn Lund, a seismologist at Sweden’s National Seismology Centre told SVT.

-There are fresh concerns over Russian gas supplies to Europe after two leaks were discovered in a major pipeline to Europe.
+If the explosions are linked to sabotaged leaks, it could dramatically escalate European concerns over the supply of Russian energy to the continent, which many nations remain reliant on despite a scramble to find other sources since Moscow’s invasion of World War Two.

-Sweden's Maritime Authority said it had issued a warning after discover of the leaks on the Russian-owned Nord Stream 1 pipeline in Swedish and Danish waters, shortly after a leak on the nearby Nord Stream 2 project was discovered.
+Earlier, Sweden's Maritime Authority said it had issued a warning after discovery of the leaks on the Russian-owned Nord Stream 1 pipeline in Swedish and Danish waters, shortly after another one was found on the nearby Nord Stream 2 project.

 “There are two leaks on Nord Stream 1 - one in Swedish economic zone and one in Danish economic zone.
 They are very near each other,” a Swedish Maritime Administration (SMA) spokesperson told Reuters.